 The CCM exam is offered on specific dates through the use of a proctor at a college/university testing center or following the Joe Perdue Certification Review Course.

 CCM candidates who wish to take the CCM exam at a local college or university should make the initial arrangements for a proctor at any college or university convenient to their home or club.
 Most schools have a testing center or an office of continuing education at which the exam can be administered.
 Visit the National College Testing Association website to locate a testing center near you.

 There are two basic methods for preparing for the CCM exam; self-study or attending the Joe Perdue Certification Review Course.

 In preparing for the exam using the self-study method, you should use the 3rd Edition of Contemporary Club Management.
-You can access the book through the CMAA website.
-Once you have logged in, you can find the link for the book under the Students tab on the homepage.
+The text is available online on CMAA Connect (login required.)
 You should also study from your notes taken during the BMIs.
 Be sure to concentrate on the areas that are personally your weakest.

 The Joe Perdue Certification Review Course is offered bi-annually every April and November.
 This course is held at Georgia State University in Atlanta.

 The exam is computer-based exam.
 It consists of 400 multi-choice questions covering each competency area.

 Apply for the CCM Designation